 - Re-evaluate salaries frequently.
 What you offered a new hire just six months ago may no longer be competitive.
 Consult online sites and publications such as the annual Salary Guide from Robert Half and the Bureau of Labor Statistics' Occupational Outlook Handbook to track salary trends.
 Also touch base with members of your professional network to see what issues are impacting compensation at their firms.

 - Develop a solid benefits program.
 An attractive benefits plan can help you recruit and retain the best employees.
-According to the Employment Dynamics and Growth Expectations (EDGE) Report from Robert Half and CareerBuilder.com, health insurance is the benefit most important to employees, followed by flexible scheduling.
+According to Robert Half, health insurance and flexible scheduling are important benefits to employees.
 In fact, offering flexible work hours, telecommuting options and other perks that allow employees to better balance their personal and professional obligations can be cost-effective, and highly valued, benefits options for employers unable to significantly increase wage levels.

 Bonuses vs. Incentives: When and How to Use Each

 Many managers think bonuses and incentives are the same, but the truth is they're not.
 While both can be used to instill employee loyalty, boost motivation and aid retention efforts, the difference between these rewards lies in how and when they are offered.
 Unlike bonuses, which are provided after a strong showing, incentives are offered to a person or group before a project even begins.
 Following are tips for implementing effective and inspiring bonus and incentive programs: